Design Elements 032 – Patterns

 Sometimes you just really want to use a pattern, especially in data-driven charts.
 Also, the series example more vividly illustrates a concept using patterns than using semitransparent overlays.
 The patterns have different attributes than the pattern palette in PowerPoint 2003: they can be used as see-through overlays.
 Patterns in PowerPoint 2003 do not have the capability of "no fill color" for the background or foreground colors in patterns.
 Therefore, these have a distinct advantage.
 See the Feature Article for August 2008 (Lisa, need link to Feature Article here) for a complete analysis of pattern capabilities in both PowerPoint 2003 and 2007 and guidance on how to develop and use patterns in PowerPoint 2007 (also found in this series' tutorial).

-A more complete discussion of patterns is found in the Feature Article for August 2008.
+A more complete discussion of patterns is found in the Feature Article for 'Using Patterns in PowerPoint 2007'.

 Working with the DE032 patterns